amaliujia/SDBlog/README.md

 Demo of Blog based on GoogleAppEngine and python including topics like cache,db,json file,cookie,etc.

-All modules are put into main.py

-And,all html files are in template.
+All modules are put into main.py,and all html files are in template.

 ps: